-- a) lives sufficiently close to the premises to be likely to be affected by the authorised activities. - b) has business interests that might be affected by the authorised activities, or - c) represents persons who satisfy paragraph (a) or (b)"
+- a) lives sufficiently close to the premises to be likely to be affected by the authorised activities, - b) has business interests that might be affected by the authorised activities, or - c) represents persons who satisfy paragraph (a) or (b)"

-Interested parties can be persons who are democratically elected such as councillors and MPs.
-No specific evidence of being asked to represent an interested person will be required as long as the councillor / MP represents the ward likely to be affected.
+Interested parties can be persons who are democratically elected such as Councillors and MPs.
+No specific evidence of being asked to represent an interested person will be required as long as the Councillor / MP represents the ward likely to be affected.
 Likewise, parish councils likely to be affected, will be considered to be interested parties.
-Other than these however, Wokingham Licensing Authority will generally require written evidence that a person/body (e.g. an advocate / relative) 'represents' someone who either lives sufficiently close to the premises to be likely to be affected by the authorised activities and/or has business interests that might be affected by the authorised activities.
-A letter from one of these persons, requesting the representation is sufficient.
+Other than these however, Wokingham Licensing Authority will generally require written evidence that a person/body (e.g. an advocate / relative) 'represents' someone who either lives sufficiently close to the premises to be likely to be affected by the authorised activities and/or has business interests that might be affected by the representation is sufficient.